 Hot pot or 火锅 'Huoguo' became popular in the era of the Qing dynasty.
 In the chilly winter in China, you may see a whole family sitting around a table with a steaming hot pot and chatting cheerfully.
-As reunion is the traditional culture of China, hot pot is also endued by this cultural meaning.
-No matter the gender and age, people gather and share their stories and life, and eat the various steaming meat and vegetables from one pot together.
+Since reunion is a traditional cultural practice of China, hot pot is also endued by this cultural meaning.
+No matter the gender and age, people gather and share their stories and life, and eat the various types of steaming meat and vegetables from one pot together.

 In the old days, the hot pot was consumed exclusively in the winter months to fight the cold, but eventually it began to appear on tables at any time of the year.
 Some people like to eat hot pot even in summer with air conditioning blowing cool air on them.
 But still, it is primarily prepared for warming up on a cold day.

 A pot is placed over the fire, and when the broth starts boiling, thin slices of raw meat are added.
 After a couple of minutes, the meat is ready, and it is taken out with chopsticks, dipped in some sauce, for example, sesame seed oil, hot red pepper sauce, or vinegar.
 Beef, lamb, chicken, and pork are the traditional hot pot ingredients as well as fish, shrimp, and other products.
 Vegetables, mushrooms, and tofu are also used as ingredients.
 In fact, you can try anything.
 The types of hot pot also vary across China.
 The southern hot pot, which is typical in Chongqing, is known as being spicy, while the northern and new hotpot is known as the instant-boiled mutton.